sareetb/pmaxdash_ext/walkthrough.md

 ## Clone Repository and Authorize

-Copy the following command into the shell and press enter:
+Copy the following command into the shell, press enter and follow the instructions:
 ```bash
 cd
 git clone https://github.com/google/pmax_best_practices_dashboard.git